 - Manage Diabetes, even reverse at times - if followed with a proper lifestyle

 How can one consume it?

-Shilajit needs to be purified and cannot be consumed directly as it may have impurities such as dirt, soil, and fungus along.
-Because it is one of the most important minerals in Ayurveda, proper care and steps need to be taken to purify this gift of life.
-Sodhana aka purification is carried out using ghee or Triphala decoction to rid of impurities and increase the efficacy as well.
+Shilajit needs to be purified.
+The formulation cannot be consumed as it may have impurities such as dirt, soil, and fungus.
+Because it is one of the essential minerals in Ayurveda, proper care and steps need to be taken to purify this life gift.
+Sodhana, aka purification, is carried out using ghee or Triphala decoction to eliminate impurities and increase efficacy.

 Authored by: Padmaja Rai